lukelbd/vim-scrollwrapped/README.md

 # Scrolling wrapped lines
-In the presence of wrapped lines, the default scrolling maps `<C-d>` and `<C-u>` can cause the cursor to jump around erratically.
+In the presence of wrapped lines, the default scrolling commands `<C-f>`, `<C-b>`, `<C-d>`, and `<C-u>` can cause the cursor position relative to the window to jump around erratically.
 This is extremely disorienting when navigating documents.

-The fundamental problem is that VIM tries to jump by a number of lines equaling exactly one-half page height -- but because the first line in the viewer is constrained to always be the start of a line, not a line continuation fragment, this often causes the screen-relative line on which the cursor is positioned
+The fundamental problem is that vim tries to jump by exact numbers of lines
+-- but because the first line in the viewer is constrained to always be the start of a line, not a line continuation fragment, this often causes the screen-relative line on which the cursor is positioned